puzzle/cryptopus-k8s-secretcontroller/README.md

 * `CRYPTOPUS_API_USER`: Cryptopus API User with Access to the Accounts you need (base64 encoded)
 * `CRYPTOPUS_API_TOKEN`: Cryptopus Token for API User (base64 encoded)

+## Remarks

+In Openshift 3.7, Secrets are not automaticly deleted when the SecretClaim is deleted.
+So you have you remove it manually, otherwise you can't use the same Secret Name again with a SecretClaim

 ## Configuration